 TMZ was the first to break the news (amazing with hundreds of MMA reporters on the payroll that TMZ breaks the story) on Thursday that Zuffa and Showtime will be ending their relationship which will result in the end of Strikeforce.
 The first casualty of this is Ronda Rousey who didn’t even need to wait to find a new job.
 Rousey will be entering the UFC as the new UFC 135 pound women’s champion.

 Dave Meltzer provided a detailed report on his F4Wonline.com podcast.
-According to Meltzer the move was seen as inevitable once Steven Espinoza took over as Showtime’s VP sports programming.
-Espinoza is a boxing guy and Meltzer speculates that ..click here to read more
+According to Meltzer the move was seen as inevitable once Steven Espinoza took over ..click here to read more

 Cristiane Cyborg Santos, Daniel Cormier, Gilbert Melendez, Luke Rockhold, Nate Marquardt, Ronda Rousey, Strikeforce MMA

 The other promotion owned by Zuffa (Strikeforce) brings an end to the event that was supposed to be a landmark for the company.
 When Scott Coker and company decided to roll out the Heavyweight World Grand Prix the idea, was great on paper.
 Featuring the eight best Heavyweights in the world that resided outside the UFC, it was supposed to be a tournament that would bring Strikeforce to another level, one where they could finally compete with the UFC.